 Step 2: After filling the form, click on ‘Validate and Pay’ to submit the application and to pay the registration fee

 Step 3: Post payment and form submission, an executive will process your application

 Step 4: Once the application is approved, you shall receive the SSI registration certificate online via email

-Note: Validity of SSI registration certificate is for the lifetime
+Note: The validity of the SSI registration certificate is for the lifetime.

-Registration Form consists of 21 elements to be filled online are applicant’s Aadhar card, name, social category, gender, physically handicapped, enterprise’s name, type of organization and PAN.
-In addition these elements include location of plant, office address, applicant’s mobile number and email ID, date of start of business, bank account number, IFS code, business activity, NIC 2 digit code, additional details about business, number of employees, investment amount in plant and machinery and finally applicant’s Aadhar card attachment.
+Registration Form consists of 21 elements to be filled online are applicant’s Aadhar card, name, social category, gender, physically handicapped, enterprise’s name, type of organization, and PAN.
+In addition, these elements include location of the plant, office address, applicant’s mobile number, and email ID, date of start of business, bank account number, IFS code, business activity, NIC 2 digit code, additional details about a business, number of employees, investment amount in plant and machinery and finally applicant’s Aadhar card attachment.